jaimebuelta/ffind/README.md

 - Search recursively on current directory by default.
 - Ignores hidden and source control files and directories by default, avoiding showing files you don't care.
-- If the FILE_PATTERN is all in lowercase, the search will be case insensitive, unless a flag is set.
+- If the `FILE_PATTERN` is all in lowercase, the search will be case insensitive, unless a flag is set.
+Just write the search in lowercase to ensure maximum returns.
 - Will print colorized output in glamorous red (default), except on redirected output.
 - Can delete matched files, making very easy to clean compiled files, like `.pyc` or `.o`.
 Try `ffind --delete pyc` on your Python project

 Common uses:

-- `ffind txt` to return all plain text (`.txt`) files in current tree structure.
+- `ffind txt` to return all plain text files in current tree structure.
 - `ffind ../other_dir txt` to return all plain text files under dir ../other_dir
 - `ffind --delete pyc` to delete files that contain `pyc`.
 Use `ffind --delete pyc$` for only files *ending* in `pyc`